[back to home]

 July 26th, 2025 · Jerry Xiong

 Fig. 1.
-Left: uniform RoPE, right: axial RoPE.
+Left: golden gate RoPE, right: axial RoPE.
 Cosine similarities between a fixed query and rotations of that query over varying positions.

 RoPE in one dimension